marshall245/fdic_data/README.md

 The notebooks are meant to demonstrate the document structure and how the the tables may be accessed with increasing ease through different techniques.

-NOTE: To run an individual cell, the user may simply select the cell and press <SHIFT> + <ENTER>.
-Although it may be easier to just go to the kernel drop down at the top of a notebook and select "Restart and Run All"
+NOTE: To run an individual cell, the user may simply select the cell and press ```<SHIFT> + <ENTER>``` It may be easier, however, to just go to the kernel drop down at the top of a notebook and select "Restart and Run All"

 I hope you enjoy the project :-)